 KAMSTRUP AMI METER SYSTEM:

-As of January 2023, we will replace all meters as part of a program to (1) read our meters more efficiently and accurately and (2) provide the ability to review water usage and monitor current usage close to real-time.
+As of January 2023, we started replacing all water meters as part of a program to (1) read our meters more efficiently and accurately and (2) provide the ability to review water usage and monitor current usage close to real-time.
 The new meters have no moving parts; instead, they use ultrasonic signals to measure water flow more accurately, registering a drop of water every 11 seconds.
 You can learn more about ultrasonic measuring technology by clicking the video below.

 Steps to properly read your smart water meter:

 1) Locate your meter box.
-In most cases, this will be a black box in the ground between you
+This will usually be a black box in the ground between you

 and your neighbor’s home, close to the street.